Java’s New Features

 Written this way, every single way we could sort students would require writing a separate Comparator class.
 While there’s nothing wrong with this from a design perspective, it can add a lot of boilerplate classes that all basically do the same thing, but just sort on different fields.

-Instead, we can remove the need to write a seperate class by using a Lambda body.
+Instead, we can remove the need to write a separate class by using a Lambda body.
 We can replace Line 23-25 in Enrollment.java, line 23-25. with:

 public void sortStudentsByName() {